tommydzierzak/fix-google-takeout/Readme.md

 ## Fork Note
 I forked this repo from [xmonkee/fix-google-takeout](https://github.com/xmonkee/fix-google-takeout), and used it for a majority of my exported Google Photos.
 However, the python library used in the script ([piexif](https://pypi.org/project/piexif)) does not support PNGs which I had many of in my library.
 So I rewrote the tool using Phil Harvey's excellent [ExifTool](https://exiftool.org/).
 Additionally, I added a few other enhancements:
 * When changing the EXIF data the tool can optionally add a copy of the pre-changed photo
-* The tool can no operate on a single directory, rather than having to recursively operate on all lower directories
+* The tool can operate either on a single directory or recursively on all lower directories
 * (in progress: add tool to check if python script can access exiftool)

 ## Current Limitations/ Future Improvements